aula-app/aula-backend/docs/index.md

 Used for the first password setup for an user.
 When an user is created on the aula admin's interface, the users receives an unique URL with a secret and a link to set_password.php

-## Check if user has consent necessary agreements to use the system

-controllers/get_necessary_consents.php is called by the interface before every request, to check if there are new terms that must be read and confirmed or refused by the user.

-The method controllers/give_consent.php records in the database the user response for each agreements requirements.

 ## Upload files

 controllers/upload.php is responsible for manging the media upload as user avatars to the filesystem of aula's server.